Move It On Over (album)

 Move It On Over is the second studio album by American blues rock band George Thorogood and the Destroyers.
 It was released in 1978 by the label Rounder Records.
 The album peaked at No. 33 on the Billboard 200 chart, and was on the chart for 47 weeks.

 The album contains all cover material.
 Its title track, Hank Williams' "Move It On Over", received major FM radio airplay when released, as did the Bo Diddley cover, "Who Do You Love?".
+The album features drummer Jeff Simon's uncle, Uncle Meat Pennington on tambourine and maracas.

-The album was recorded in February 1978, and released that same year.
+The album was recorded in February 1978, and released later that same year.
 Move It On Over ended up being the band's breakthrough album, receiving positive reviews from critics and being the band's first album to sell more than 500,000 copies.

 Release

 Rounder Records released Move It On Over in 1978.
 The album debuted at No. 133, and peaked at No. 33 on the Billboard 200 chart.
+Initial orders of the album were 40,000.
 The album sold around 75,000 copies in its first 2 weeks, and eventually sold more than 500,000 copies.

 "Move It On Over" was the lead single from the album.
 "It Wasn't Me", and "Who Do You Love?" were also released as singles.